Aadil1505/n8n-version-control/README.md

 MIT License - feel free to modify and distribute.

 ## Changelog

+### v2.2.0
+- Added `clone` command for existing repositories
+- Fixed divergent branches issue when working with existing repos
+- Standardized workflow file naming (`workflow_[ID].json` for all exports)
+- Added clear guidance on when to use `init` vs `clone`
+- Enhanced documentation with practical scenarios

 ### v2.1.0
 - Added `pull` command to download latest changes from GitHub